 Create beautiful high-resolution panoramas.

-This gallery illustrates the simple process of acquiring, stitching and blending your images with Panorama.
-It demonstrates how easy it is to create the following 6 image mosaic panorama.
+This gallery reviews the simple process of acquiring, stitching and blending images with Panorama, demonstrating how to create a 6 image mosaic panorama.

-Note: Photos were taken with an iPod Touch, and are a mere 720x960, or just ~0.7 megapixels per image.
-Better cameras will achieve better results!
+Photos were taken with an iPod Touch, and are a mere 720x960, or just ~0.7 megapixels per image.

 Acquire Your Images (top)